compromise-evident/Authorship/README.md

 The ability to insert any information not yet fabricated eliminates the need to peer into the future or resort to the one-time precomputation of a single finite chain of sequential Authorship numbers.
-Half of each list must be solved per event, this prevents censorship attacks where keys are withheld to for misrepresentation.
+Half of each list must be solved per event, this prevents censorship attacks where keys are withheld for misrepresentation.

 <p align="center">
   <img src="https://raw.githubusercontent.com/compromise-evident/Authorship/main/Other/Main_snippet.png">